How much pension will I get?

 What is a pension forecast?

 A pension forecast is a broad overview of what you’re likely to receive from a pension scheme.
 You can get a pension forecast on any type of pension, regardless of whether it’s state, workplace, or private.
-Requesting pension forecasts for workplace and private pensions as well as state could give you a more rounded picture of your predicted financial situation after you retire.

 As its name suggests, a forecast is an estimate of the amount you’re on course to receive, rather than a cast-iron report of your retirement income.
 Nevertheless, it’s still a useful tool that can help you devise a realistic budget or prompt you to increase the amount you’re saving for retirement.

-Forecasting your state pension
+How to check your state pension forecast

 The amount of state pension you’ll receive depends on several factors, including:

-• When you were born - In 2016, the rules changed for pensioners born after 6 April 1951 (for men) and 6 April 1953 (for women).
+- When you were born: In 2016, the rules changed for pensioners born after 6 April 1951 (for men) and 6 April 1953 (for women).

-• Whether you ‘contracted out’ your pension – You chose to pay lower NI contributions by ‘contracting out’ of the old Additional State Pension, which existed before 6 April 2016.
+- Whether you ‘contracted out’ your pension: You chose to pay lower NI contributions by ‘contracting out’ of the old additional state pension, which existed before 6 April 2016.

-• Any additional government pensions – If you’re entitled to additional pensions, such as the War Pension for service people injured before 2005, this could increase the amount you get.
+- Any additional government pensions: If you’re entitled to additional pensions, such as the war pension for service people injured before 2005, this could increase the amount you get.

 The simplest way to check how much you’re on track to receive is to use the State Pension forecast tool.
 Anyone can use it, as long as they aren’t currently claiming state pension or have chosen to defer claiming it.